Heritage Conservation Districts in the Annex

 As explained on the City of Toronto website “The Ontario Heritage Act enables a municipality to designate the whole or any part of an area as a heritage conservation district (HCD).
 This allows City Council to administer guidelines designed to protect and enhance the special character of groups of properties in an area as redevelopment proceeds.
 The character is established by the overall heritage quality of buildings, streets and open spaces as seen together.”

 Because the intention of an HCD is to maintain the heritage character of the streetscape, alterations to the façade or other exterior elements of the buildings that are more complex than simple maintenance must be studied and approved by the City’s Heritage Planning.
 However, to help owners to maintain the authentic heritage attributes of their buildings, heritage grants and heritage tax rebates are available.
+You can find more information about heritage preservation and planning in the City of Toronto, including heritage tax rebates and grants, on the City's website.

 East Annex HCD